Workers Injured in Motor Vehicle Accidents

 The most important part of eligibility lies in why you were in the car.
 For example, if you were simply commuting to work, you cannot collect workers’ compensation in Pennsylvania because you were not “on the clock” when the accident happened.

 If your injury is serious enough to require several independent medical examinations (IMEs), there could be conflicting information sent to your insurance company and your employer, which can jeopardize your benefits as well.
-It is these types of challenges that the law firm of Larry Pitt & Associates handles so well.
+It is these types of challenges that the law firm of Larry Pitt & Associates, P.C. handles so well.
 We can anticipate any problems that might arise and address them right away.
 Our experience in the areas of Social Security Disability, workers’ compensation, and personal injury make us an ideal choice for helping you obtain compensation or benefits through other means as well.

 Trusted Philadelphia Workers’ Compensation Lawyers Can Help You After a Work-Related Motor Vehicle Accident